da4asandbox/modules-css/historicizing-data/lesson-4.md

 ## Activity: Metadata and Contributing to the COVID-19 Archive

 The COVID-19 Archive is a collection of individual items (news articles, photographs, written memories, oral history recordings, etc.) about the pandemic.
 But to make these items discoverable, the archive has to also collect information about them.
 This is called “metadata.”
-Watch this 4-minute video to gain a better understanding of this concept: https://www.youtube.com/watch?v=ABF2FvSPVYE
+Watch [this short video](https://www.youtube.com/watch?v=ABF2FvSPVYE) to gain a better understanding of this concept:

-.ve-media
+.ve-media https://www.youtube.com/watch?v=ABF2FvSPVYE width=70% caption="The Metadata Librarian Explains Metadata" (December 4, 2014)

 ### Working in pairs:
 - Share your brainstormed list of 5 items you thought of that you could add to this archive that would help ‘round out’ the collection by representing your geographic area.